Pedro-H-N/Unity-Arcade-style-Sumo-battle/README.md

 - Diagnose and fix common compilation errors
 - Diagnose and fix the cause of an exception
-- Control the execution of code with common logic structures -Compose scripts that utilize various APIs
+- Control the execution of code with common logic structures
+- Compose scripts that utilize various APIs
--Write code that integrates into an existing system -Cultivate a code style that is efficient and easy to read -Prototype new concepts
+- Write code that integrates into an existing system
+- Cultivate a code style that is efficient and easy to read
+- Prototype new concepts
 ## Tools
 - Unity Engine
 - C#